Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Estimates on shape-shifting

 We have described and bounded the shape-shifting cocycle $\varphi(k_b)$ for transversals to branches of $\tau$.
 Let $k$ now denote a \emph{spinal path}.
 That is, $k$ is non-backtracking and only meets the branches of $\taua$ that correspond to the completion $\arc_*$ of the visible arc system $\arc_\bullet$.

 For $\alpha \in \arc_*$, define a shaping transformation $A(\alpha)$ by the formula in \eqref{eqn:shaping}.
-Whereas for proto-spikes this transformation was best thought of as approximating a parabolic, here we think of it as sliding the complementary components of $X \setminus \lambda$ along $\alpha$ and the boundary geodesics adjacent to it.
+Whereas for proto-spikes this transformation was best thought of as approximating a parabolic, here we think of it as sliding the complementary components of $X \setminus \lambda$ along the shortest representative of $\alpha$ (even if it does not appear as a leaf of $\Ol(X)$) and the boundary geodesics adjacent to it.
 Compare Section 14.3 of \cite{shshI}.
 In Section 14.4 of \cite{shshI}, we defined shape-shifting deformations along spinal paths Each $A_i$ is of the form $A(V)$ for some spike $V$ of $\tau$, or $A(\alpha)$ for some $\alpha \in \arc_*$, or $T_g^{\ac(\alpha)}$, where $g$ is a boundary geodesic of the subsurface of $X\setminus( \lambda \cup \arc_\circ)$ corresponding to the component of $X\setminus \tau$ containing $k$.
 Moreover, $n(k)$ is at most $3$ times the number of arcs that $k$ crosses.
 Since we are only interested in the size of $\varphi(k)$, we will not go into further details about the construction.

 \begin{lemma} Given $s>0$ and $\|\ac\|\le \xi_{\ref{thm:shapeshift_distance_small}}$, the shape-shifting cocycle $\varphi(k)$ corresponding to a spinal path $k$ satisfies where $|k|$ is the number of arcs crossed and the implicit constant depends on $s$, $\delta$, and the topology of $S$. \end{lemma}